Business Rates

 Disclaimer

 Tariffs, rates, and descriptors shown are for information purposes only.
-Official tariffs as per Nova Scotia Utility and Review Board approved Rates and Regulations schedules.
+Official tariffs as per Nova Scotia Energy Board approved Rates and Regulations schedules.